lazarus4/Beforth/doc/xforth.md

 By *Brad Eckert*, `hwfwguy/at\gmail.com`

-The traditional QUIT loop in Forth uses FIND as part of an outer interpreter.
+The traditional INTERPRET loop in Forth uses FIND as part of an outer interpreter.
 FIND returns a single *xt*, an execution token that can be used for compilation but not in a straightforward way.
 There have been a number of means used to provide separate compile and execution semantics.
 The STATE variable has been one of these.
 The outer loop uses STATE to decide whether to compile or interpret.
 Interpreting is easy: the xt usually points to the execution address.
 Compilation requires some tricks.
 Some Forths use dual wordlists.
 That complicates the use of the search order, which limits extensibility and ties you to Forth as a language rather than a meta-language.
-Moving up a level of abstraction to the *nt*, or name token, enables more elaborate compilation by QUIT.
+Moving up a level of abstraction to the *nt*, or name token, enables more elaborate compilation by INTERPRET.
 The main enabler of this is a new memory space, Pile (compiler) space.
 So, the Forth model has four different memory spaces:

 - Name space, where the header structure is built.
 - Code space, where executable code is compiled to.